walmartlabs/lacinia/docs/tutorial/testing-1.rst

 ``clojure-game-geek.db`` functions against a database (or even, so mockup of a database), then test the field resolver functions against the ``db`` functions, etc.

-In practive, building a Lacinia application is an exercise in interaction; the individual bits of code are often quite small, but there can be issues with how they interaction, so I prefer a modest amount of integration testing.
+In practive, building a Lacinia application is an exercise in integration; the individual bits of code are often quite small, but there can be issues with how they interact, so I prefer a modest amount of integration testing.
+There's no point in testing a block of database code, only to discover that the results don't work with the field resolver functions calling that code.
+Likewise, for nominal success cases, there's no point in testing the raw database code if the exact same code will be exercised when testing the field resolver functions.

 There's still a place for more focused testing, especially testing of edge cases and failure scenarios.